Stan Berry: Electoral history

 Lisa Hassell.
 He was elected unopposed to the 44th district in the 2022 Arkansas House of Representatives election due to redistricting.

-Biography
+Personal life and death

-Berry has served in the National Guard.
-He has served on the Dover School Board and the Dover City Council.
-He is a Presbyterian.
+Berry was born in Dover, Arkansas, on May 20, 1954.
+He served in the National Guard.
+He also served on the Dover School Board and the Dover City Council.
+He was a Presbyterian.
 He graduated from Arkansas Tech University.

-He is married to Mona and has 4 children and 9 grandchildren.
+Berry died at his home in Dover on March 23, 2026, at the age of 71.